vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## How to delete an Ollama model from your computer

-This coomand is for Mac.
+This command is for Mac.

 ```
 # Type this in the terminal